SiddalingNagavimath/NASSCOM-VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 ## Section-4
 #### Pre-layout timing analysis and importance of good clock tree
+Tasks to be Completed
+1) Fix up small DRC errors and verify the design is ready to be inserted into our flow
+2) Save the finalized layout with a custom name and then open it.
+3) Generating lef file from the layout
+4) Copy the new lef file to src directory
+5) Edit config.tcl to update the library file and incorporate the new LEF into the OpenLane flow
+6) To run openlane flow with newly added custom inverter cell
+7) Mitigate or eliminate the newly introduced violations caused by the custom inverter cell by adjusting the design parameters.
+8) Once synthesis has accepted our custom inverter, we can proceed with the floorplan and placement, and verify that the cell is integrated into the PnR flow.
+9) Perform post-synthesis timing analysis using the OpenSTA tool.
+10) Make timing ECO fixes to remove all violations.
+11) Replace the old netlist with the new netlist generated after the timing ECO fix, and then implement the floorplan, placement, and clock tree synthesis (CTS).
+12) Post-CTS OpenROAD timing analysis.
+13) Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.
+____

 #### 1.Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 #### Commands to open the custom inverter